 History, tourist information, and nearby accommodation

-The Earl supported the effort to build a new church, and even donated an organ to be used in the completed building.
+The Earl supported the effort to build a new church and even donated an organ to be used in the completed building.
 Unfortunately for the Earl's good intentions, Presbyterian worship at that time did not look kindly on organs and music, so the organ sat in storage for years until it was given to the nearest Catholic church.
-That first church was a Chapel of Ease for Gamrie, but by the late 19th century Macduff needed its own church. so in 1865 the church was enlarged, this time with the 4th Earl contributing half the cost.
+That first church was a Chapel of Ease for Gamrie, but by the late 19th century Macduff needed its own church.
+In 1865, the church was enlarged, this time with the 4th Earl contributing half the cost.

 About Doune Church